office workers hands pointing at benchmark data

 Benchmarking analysis is a systematic process of comparing an organization's performance, practices, processes, or outcomes against those of other similar organizations, industry standards, best-in-class companies, or predefined benchmarks.

-For example, if we think that the Finance function in our business is overstaffed then we can perform functional benchmarking analysis to evaluate this hypothesis.
-The first thing that we should do is calculate a few key metrics to measure performance and compare our Finance function to industry peers, such as:
+For example, if we think that the Finance function in our business is overstaffed, then we can perform functional benchmarking analysis to evaluate this hypothesis.
+Let's look at a common benchmark metric used to evaluate the size of the finance workforce:

-If the benchmarking metric/s from your own company are in the Lower Quartile, then this is typically understood to be a top performer.
-However, if following performance benchmarking you are in the Upper Quartile for specific business processes, then this is typically understood to be a poor performer.
-Between the two is defined as being in the mid-range and generally understood to be in line with the peer average.
+If the benchmarking metric from your own company is in the Lower Quartile, then this is typically understood to be a top performer.
+However, if your company is higher than the Upper Quartile for specific metric, then this is not good, and usually suggests there is an opportunity for improvement.
+Between the Lower and Upper Quartile is known as being in the mid-range, which is in line with the peer average.

 There are five broad categories of benchmarking tools available, as follows: